-Ear wax build up can cause health problems in adults and children such as earache, ear infections and hearing loss so where do we go for help and what can we to prevent or treat ear wax issues.
+Ear wax build up can cause health problems in adults and children such as earache, ear infections and hearing loss so where do we go for ear wax removal help and advice.

 I have vivid memories of sitting in my front room with my father hovering over me with a spoon, a lighter and a bottle of olive oil.
 As a child I suffered with severe earaches due to ear wax so my Dad would be the person to melt the wax with warm olive oil, it always did the trick, but this is not an advisable solution today.